ceedee666/modern-abap-curriculum/docs/hello_world.md

 The sign up for an SAP BTP trial account does not require a credit card.
 The process is described in this [tutorial](https://developers.sap.com/tutorials/hcp-create-trial-account.html).

+### Accessing the ABAP Environment in SAP BTP Trial

+Todo....

-## Deploying the SAP BTP ABAP Environment
+### Deploying the SAP BTP ABAP Environment in SAP BTP Free Tier

 Deploying the SAP BTP ABAP environment is similar for both, the SAP BTP free tier and the SAP BTP trial.
 In both cases a _Booster_ is available to deploy the ABAP